 Streaming example

-The example in this section shows how to fetch timing information with a streaming request.
-The code shown below is a minimal example, and in practice you would want to set up reader/writer tasks to handle the text input and synthesis output concurrently (see our Streaming example).
+The code below depicts how to fetch timing information with a streaming request.
+It is a simple example, and in practice, you would want to set up reader/writer tasks to handle the text input and synthesis output concurrently (see our Streaming example).

 The option to return timing information in streaming requests is called return_extras.
 This option name is different from standard requests, where it’s called return_durations.